 Net assets with donor restrictions - Net assets subject to donor-imposed restrictions that will be met either by actions of the Organization, the passage of time, or must be maintained in perpetuity by the Organization.
-The Organization had no net assets that must be maintained in perpetuity as of June 30, 2023 or 2022.
+The Organization had no net assets that must be maintained in perpetuity as of June 30, 2024 or 2023.

 Revenues are reported as increases in net assets without donor restrictions unless use of the related assets is limited by donor-imposed restrictions.
 Expenses are reported as decreases in net assets without donor restrictions.
 Gains and losses on investments and other assets or liabilities are reported as increases or decreases in net assets without donor restrictions unless their use is restricted by explicit donor stipulation or by law.
 Expirations of restrictions on net assets (i.e., the donor-stipulated purpose has been fulfilled or the stipulated time period has lapsed) are reported as reclassifications between the applicable classes of net assets.
-Contributions where restrictions are satisfied within the same year are reported as revenue without donor restrictions.
+Contributions with donor restrictions are initially recorded as net assets with donor restrictions and when contributions are satisfied, including those satisfied in the same year, they are then reported as revenue without donor restrictions.
 Net assets released from restriction are primarily for the satisfaction of donor-imposed program restrictions.

 Foreign currency translation - The functional currency of World Concern's field offices is the local currency in which the office is located.
 Assets and liabilities of the offices have been translated into U.S. dollars at year-end exchange rates.
 Revenues and expenses have been translated at average monthly exchange rates.
-Foreign currency translation losses of \$330,000 and \$299,000 were recognized for the years ended June 30, 2023 and 2022, respectively, and these amounts are included in the consolidated statement of changes in net assets without donor restrictions.
+Foreign currency translation losses of \$251,000 and \$330,000 were recognized for the years ended June 30, 2024 and 2023, respectively, and these amounts are included in the consolidated statement of changes in net assets without donor restrictions.

 Revenue recognition - Unconditional contributions, pledges, and grants are recognized as revenue at the time received or committed.
 Conditional grants and contributions are recognized as revenue in the period in which the donor conditions upon which they depend are satisfied.
 Government grants are considered conditional, and revenue is recognized in the period in which the related qualifying expenses are incurred.
 Advance payments received prior to incurring qualifying expenses or prior to satisfying donor conditions are recorded as grant advances on the consolidated balance sheet.
-Conditional grants committed but outstanding totaled approximately \$3,590,000 and \$4,214,000 as of June 30, 2023 and 2022, respectively, and are expected to be recognized as revenue during the next three years.
+Conditional grants committed but outstanding totaled approximately \$3,744,000 and \$3,590,000 as of June 30, 2024 and 2023, respectively, and are expected to be recognized as revenue during the next three years.